-The California legislature passed CVC 40300.5 creating an exception to the warrant requirement.
+So, when the California legislature passed CVC 40300.5 they creating an exception to the warrant requirement.
 Without this code section, a police officer can not arrest a person without a warrant unless he observes a misdemeanor.
 With this law, California police officers are permitted to place a person under arrest pursuant to CVC 40300.5 even though the officer did not see the misdemeanor being perpetrated in his or her presence.

 CVC 40300.5 permits the police officers to take an individual into custody when they suspect he or she has committed a DUI and the officer did not observe the crime as long one of the requirements are met.
 This law creates an exception to the arrest requirement that a person can be arrested only when there is an arrest warrant or a probable cause as observed by the officer.
-DUI cases frequently involved misdemeanor charges, unless the DUI involves an injury or the accused has a is a bad record with multiple priors or previous felony DUI.
-For police officers to take somebody into custody for a misdemeanor, specific requirements have been created that defend individuals from false or unsuitable arrest.
-These laws, as well as the U.S. Constitution’s Fourth Amendment, require that an arrest cannot take place unless the officer doing the arrest either has probable cause that a crime happened or needs to possess an arrest warrant that a judge or magistrate has signed.
+DUI cases frequently involved misdemeanor charges, unless the DUI involves an injury or the accused has a is a bad record with multiple priors or a previous felony DUI.
+For police officers to take somebody into custody for a misdemeanor, specific requirements have been created that defend individuals from false arrests.
+These laws, as well as the U.S. Constitution’s Fourth Amendment, require that an arrest cannot take place unless the officer doing the arrest either have probable cause that a crime happened or needs to get an arrest warrant signed by a judge or a magistrate.

-The law is intended to safeguard individuals from wrongful arrests by police officers or other government agents.
-A police officer needs to either an arrest warrant or has a probable cause based on “articulable facts” that the suspect committed a felony to place a person under an arrest.
-For a misdemeanor, the officer needs to either an arrest warrant or the officer have to see the offense being committed.
-This criterion that the officer observed the offense to arrest a person has been diluted in California DUI cases by CVC 40300.5.
-Now, the officers can arrest a person without observing that the crime occurred pursuant to CVC 40300.5.
+The 4th amendment was drafted to safeguard individuals from wrongful arrests by police or other government agents.
+Before, police officers needed an arrest warrant or a probable cause based on “articulable facts” that a felony was committed to place a person under arrest.
+This criterion that the police see the offense committed to arrest a person has been changed by California DUI cases by CVC 40300.5.
+The police can justify an arrest by saying that unless he arrested you – the evidence of a crime will disappear.